mfinemorris/NMProject/README.md

 # NMProject
-Contains Python files for the Neuron Modeling project.
+Contains files for the Neuron Modeling project.